StevenTammen/bibledocs.org/content/site/prayer-list/_index.md

 * For S. and S. in their programs of study and academic circumstances.
 * For Odii's employment in freelance writing.
 That opportunities would work out and financial provision from this self-employment would increase.
-* For Jordan's upcoming job interview and potential move.
-That a job offer would come, and that housing would work out thereafter.

 ### Other